Marcelo Ebrard: Head of Government of the Federal District (2006–2012)

 In the area of health, he built hospitals in Tláhuac, Iztapalapa, and Tlalpan and promoted the development of medical specialties that did not exist in Mexico City's public health system.

 During his mandate, he was recognized for his actions in the fight against climate change, the construction of mobility infrastructure, the transformation of public transport with the EcoBici (bike sharing) system; the expansion by 350% of the Metrobús system and the construction of Metro Line 12.

 In 2009 he was named president of the World Mayors Council on Climate Change, and in 2010 he received the World Mayor award from the City Mayors Foundation.

 Ebrard has stated that one of his goals is reviving the Nahuatl language.
 His plan calls for city workers to learn the language as an initial effort at reviving the language.

-Marcelo Ebrard was the first head of government of the Federal District to complete his six-year term as governor, which began on 5 December 2006 and ended on 5 December 2012.
+Marcelo Ebrard was the first head of government of the Federal District to complete his six-year term, which began on 5 December 2006 and ended on 5 December 2012.

-Controversy

-The city's chief of police, Ebrard, and Federal Secretary of Public Safety, Ramón Huerta, were accused of not organizing a timely rescue effort when three undercover federal police officers were lynched by a mob in one of the capital's most impoverished suburbs in Tláhuac on 23 November 2004.
-After a thorough investigation, López Obrador gave Ebrard a vote of confidence, despite a request from President Fox that Obrador relieve him of his duties.
-Later, using his constitutional powers, Fox fired Ebrard in what critics believe was a politically motivated move to derail his political future.
-Ramón Huerta was also implicated in the incident, yet Fox gave Huerta his full support, and did not remove him from office.
-For this incident, Ebrard is under investigation, as are the federal authorities who also failed to act.
-He was later reinstated as Secretary of Social Development by López Obrador.
+He left office with a 63% approval rating.